Zaki171/Catastrophic-Stock-Implosion-Detection/README.md

 # Stock-Implosion-Prediction-FYP

-The algorithm(s) for labelling stock implosions from historical data can be found in Implosion_Identification.ipynb
+The final algorithm(s) for labelling stock implosions from historical data can be found in Implosion_Identification.ipynb.
+Early experimentations can be found in ImplosionMetricsExperiments.ipynb

 The EDA of the dataset can be found ImplosionEDA.ipynb